Gleland/SpectralAnalysis/README.md

 `git clone https://github.com/NauIceLab/SpectralAnalysis.git`

 This will provide you with all of the necessary files, including two CSV files with example data.
+RawBackground.csv and RawData.csv are data files with spectra collected of an empty cell chamber and a pure methane (CH4) species, respectively.
+Both data sets were taken at 92 K.

 ## Running the code
 First, you will run the code via the terminal with: `python GTanalysis.py`.
 This will start the program.
->>>>>>> e5c182388607cbe4fd15b73eb60dce4e9966398f